 What Are DNS Servers?

-Think of you want to locate a person's home, but you only know their identity, not their address.
-You’d probably ask someone who knows where they reside, right?
+Imagine you want to locate a person's home, but you only know their name, not their location.
+You’d probably consult someone who knows where they live, right?

-In the internet world, DNS servers (Domain Name System servers) are similar to those helpful people.
-When you type a website's name (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a numeric address) that your computer can understand and use to find the website.
+In the internet world, DNS servers (Domain Name System servers) are like those knowledgeable friends.
+When you type a website's name (like www.example.com) into your browser, DNS servers convert that name into an IP address (a set of numbers) that your computer can recognize and employ to find Websites on Android.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be blocked by your ISP or your school.
-They do this by forcing your DNS queries (requests to access a website) go through servers that either block or send them.
+Sometimes, some websites might be restricted by your ISP or your school's authorities.
+They do this by making your DNS queries (requests to access a website) go through servers that either block or send them.

 Here's how changing your DNS servers can help:

 Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
-These other servers might not have the same exact restrictions or might allow access to Websites on Android.
+These other servers might not have the same restrictions or might allow access to the website you want to access.

-Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can assist you get around the restrictions put in place by your school.
+Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can help you get around the restrictions put in place by your school.

-There are many complimentary DNS providers.
-The following steps show how to configure OpenDNS, however you are able to swap the IP addresses using other providers if you prefer.
+There exist several complimentary DNS providers.
+These instructions demonstrate how to configure OpenDNS, but you are able to substitute the IP addresses using any of the others if you prefer.

 There is a big list of DNS servers here: https://public-dns.info/